MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ## Example configurations

-The **All Employees** and **Recipients Only** sub-labels from the **Confidential** and **High Confidential** labels from the [default policy](configure-policy-default.md) provide examples of how you can configure labels that apply protection.
+The **All Employees** and **Recipients Only** sublabels from the **Confidential** and **High Confidential** labels from the [default policy](configure-policy-default.md) provide examples of how you can configure labels that apply protection.
 You can also use the following examples to help you configure protection for different scenarios.

 For each example that follows, on your \<*label name*> blade, select **Protect** and then select **Protection** to open the **Protection** blade.